alsekaram/eosapi_async/README.md

 its main focus are bot applications on the blockchain.

 In Antelope's Leap 3.1, the abi_json_to_bin endpoint was deprecated.
 In version 1.0.3, I modified the asynchronous abi_json_to_bin method to meet the new requirements.

+in 1.1.1 was added custom headers for playing Alien Worlds

 # Install
 ```$ pip install eosapi-async```